kiltandcode/kiltandcode.com/_posts/2021-04-13-creating-a-web-api-using-only-the-net-cli-and-visual-studio-code.md

     caption='C# extension'
 %}

-Before we get started, let's first confirm if the .NET CLI is installed correctly by running the following command in the Terminal:
+Before we get started, let's first check if the .NET CLI is installed correctly by running the following command in the Terminal:

 ```terminal
 dotnet